johnpenny/homebridge.owntone.virtualradio/README.md

     - You may view a verbose log of everything the plugin is doing by turning on 'Homebridge Debug Mode -D' in the 'Homebridge Settings' panel (top right ⋮)

 ## How Do I Tag Tracks?
-Look in the 'Example Radio Playlists' directory
+Look in the /misc/'Example Radio Playlists' directory for example playlists with some tracks pre-tagged.

 For an .m3u playlist your genre field will be '#EXTGENRE:' and within this field you should add your tag, as below:
 ```